 Many coloured frangipani have naturally

 occurring chemicals in their flowers that actually tan or get darker and more intense during heat waves or heat events.
 This usually occurs in the one or two days before the flower opens or on the day of opening and can make people think it's a different variety or that something is wrong.
+These flowers can also fade greatly over time after opening.
 "Did my tree change colour?"
-Many pinks, reds, tri colours are like this and it can be a confusing time for someone trying to identify the cultivar, hence why many experts decline to comment on what the variety may be, without seeing the leaves, branches and growth habit.
+Many pinks, reds, tri colours are like this and it can be a confusing time for someone trying to identify the cultivar.
 This variety to the left is Blood Sun.
-The top flower opened during a cooler period and bottom flower opened during a very extreme heat event.
-Aussie Pink is also one of these varieties
+The top flower opened during a cooler period and has faded over time whilst the bottom flower recently opened during a very extreme heat event.
+Aussie Pink is also one of these varieties.

 Lichen grows on the bark of the trees